arsal28/discord-nba-bot/README.md

 ## Introduction
 A WIP coding project by Arsal Abrar.

-This discord bot can grab data from any sport league's API and output the current stats of a live game.
+This Discord bot can grab data from any sport league's API and output the current stats of a live game.

 **STATUS: Only NBA games work.**